 About the Course

-This course is an intensely practical two-day course that will guide you through the essentials of contract law, exploring such details as when you need a contract, what types of contract exist and the effect of statutory law on your contractual arrangements.
+This course will explore such details as when you need a contract, what type of contract exists and the effect of statutory law on your contractual arrangements.

 It covers the crucial ingredients required for a good contract, provides tips for understanding contractual material, and looks at the traps and pitfalls of contract drafting.